 Inquiries are likely to be the first meaningful interaction you'll have with an interested student.
 Previous to this, the person might have been in your system as a Lead with a status of Prospect; you might have been sending them materials to get them interested, but you didn't know if anything was piquing their curiosity.
-Or you might not known they were out there at all.
-Whatever the case, an Inquiry indicates that they've taken some sort of initiative to hear more from you: they've now shown tangible interest in your school.
+Or you might not have known they were out there at all.
+Whatever the case, an inquiry indicates that they've taken some sort of initiative to hear more from you: they've now shown tangible interest in your school.

 Admissions > Inquiries

-The Inquiries report lists all of your Inquiries in chronological order.
-You'll find the most recent Inquiry at the top of the list.
+The inquiries report lists all of your inquiries in chronological order.
+You'll find the most recent inquiry at the top of the list.